 - communicate with airlines and IATA, etc.

 The Refund Application interface of BSPlink.
-Source: IATA Customer Portal
+Source: BSPLink functionalities manual

 BSP alternatives

 Today, the BSP is the industry standard.
-In 2023, it processed $225 billion in ticket sales with a 100 percent on-time settlement rate, offering security and convenience to both agents and airlines.
-Even in the NDC scenarios that exclude GDS, they often continue to use the BSP Cash payments because of efficient, standardized reporting and settlement services.
+In 2024, it processed $232,8 billion in ticket sales with a 100 percent on-time settlement rate, offering security and convenience to both agents and airlines.
+Even in NDC scenarios that exclude GDS, they often continue to use BSP Cash payments because of efficient, standardized reporting and settlement services.

 At the same time, the BSP has its limitations, such as the long settlement period for airlines.
 For agents, the drawback is that they can’t use the BSP to interact with non-member airlines – and that means most low-cost carriers.
 So what are the BSP alternatives?

 Virtual credit cards.
 Virtual credit cards (VCCs) are a convenient, modern digital payment method that offers enhanced security, seamless reconciliation, and control over spending.
-At the same time, they come with high interchange fees charged by a card-issuing bank, so many airlines don’t want to deal with them as they are just too expensive.
+At the same time, all commercial cards— whether virtual or physical—have higher interchange fees than consumer cards.
+These fees are charged to the accepting party by the card-issuing bank.
+As a result, some airlines view VCCs as too costly and avoid accepting them.

 A2A transfers.
 Account-to-account payment is the direct electronic transfer of funds from the buyer’s account to the seller’s account.
-For example, if the travel agent has a direct agreement with an airline, this is one of the possible settlement methods.
-It’s cheaper than processing cards, but there are still inefficiencies created in other processes.
+For example, if the travel agent has a direct agreement with an airline, this is one possible settlement method, and it’s cheaper than processing cards.

 Redirection to the airline’s website.
 Travel agents can also act like a metasearch engine and just provide flight details without processing payments.
 In this case, they display inventory, availability, and fare information and redirect travelers to the carrier’s own website for booking.